QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 of methods in one classes, adding on top of that inner/locale/nested classes, makes the code almost unreadable for me.

+* Magic Numbers and Strings

+One of the most used anti-pattern.
+Programmer write a lot of numbers/strings inside the code but they are unnamed and should be stored inside a named constant so we understand what this value is supposed to be.

 * Golden Hammer